 It's a balancing act.
-You need to buy a jacket, but you also want to buy a new phone.
+You need to buy a jacket, but you also want to buy a new cell phone.
 How do you choose?
-Consider your wants and needs.
-Not sure where an item fits?
-Ask yourself a few questions.
+Have students consider their wants and needs and ask themselves a few questions.
 What items do you need and are they necessary for your survival?
 Would it negatively impact your daily life if you were not able to pay for this item?
-Next, evaluate your current financial situation and make two lists - one for needs and one for wants.
-As you make the list, ask yourself the following:
+Next, have students evaluate their current financial situation and make two lists - one for needs and one for wants.
+As they make the list, have them ask themselves the following:

-- Which things are most closely aligned to my goals and values? - What is the opportunity cost of this item, meaning the benefit or value associated with another product, that you must forgo in order to purchase this one? - How will this benefit me now and in the future?
+- Which things are most closely aligned to my goals and values? - What is the opportunity cost of this item, meaning the benefit or value associated with another product, which I must forgo in order to purchase this one? - How will this benefit me now and in the future?

-When your list is complete, reevaluate what qualifies as a need before making any purchases that will impact your budget.
-Spending money on something you want versus something you need is called discretionary spending.
+When the list is complete, have them reevaluate what qualifies as a need before making any purchases that will impact their budget.
+Tell them spending money on something you want versus something you need is called discretionary spending.
 Examples of discretionary spending: a soda and snack at a convenience store, movie tickets, or a summer vacation.

 Wants and discretionary spending aren't bad things.
 In fact, a want can be an excellent motivator for saving money.
 However, too much discretionary spending can just as easily be the downfall that prevents monthly saving.
-By carefully and constantly monitoring discretionary spending habits, you make your opportunities to save easier to recognize.
+By carefully and constantly monitoring discretionary spending habits, you make opportunities to save easier to recognize.